Teen faces charges over alleged racist video of another teen

 EASTON, Pa.
-(AP) — A Pennsylvania prosecutor is pursuing ethnic intimidation and harassment charges against a 14-year-old white student accused of making a racist video of a black student eating chicken.
+(AP) — A 14-year-old white student accused of making a racist video of a black student that was shared on social media will be prosecuted on charges of ethnic intimidation and harassment, a prosecutor said Tuesday.

-Prosecutor John Morganelli told a news conference Tuesday in Easton he will bring the charges in juvenile court.
+District Attorney John Morganelli said he was authorizing charging the boy in juvenile court but expects the boy will be given a form of probation that, if completed, would result in dropping the case.

-The student recorded a high school student eating chicken wings and, in narrating the piece, used a slur and made references to “being broke and on welfare.”
-The video was shared on social media.
-Morganelli calls it “reprehensible.”
+The student recorded a high school student eating chicken wings and, in narrating the piece, refers repeatedly to the black student with a racial slur and obscenity and describes him as “being broke and on welfare” and getting free food.
+Morganelli called it “reprehensible.”

-The black 16-year-old student was accused of assaulting the white student in retaliation.
-His attorney told The Morning Call he recently accepted a form of probation in juvenile court.
+The black 16-year-old student was earlier accused of assaulting the white student in retaliation.

 Most Read Stories